+As you know any entity such as ours need governing rules which generally take the form of bylaws.
 We are making these bylaws public for two very important reasons…

 Second, there are a lot of organizations that come and go, and some harm the communities that they are trying to serve.
-There have been instances where incorporated entities have deliberately took advantage of people, groups, and other organizations.
+There have been instances where incorporated entities have deliberately taken advantage of people, groups, and other organizations.
 Ripple’s bylaws will always be available to the public, this will ensure transparency and make clear the role in which we intend to take in the Mental Health and Addiction Services community.

 Recovery Innovations for Pursuing Peer Leadership and Empowerment